Center for Individual Rights: Federalism

 CIR also brought an important federalism case in United States v.
 Morrison.
 In that case, a female student at Virginia Tech accused several football players of rape but a grand jury found insufficient evidence to prosecute.
 The student brought a challenge in federal court under the newly enacted Violence Against Women Act, a recent law giving women the right to bring such actions.
 CIR represented one of the football players arguing that the alleged non-economic activity had little relation to interstate commerce, arguing that Congress lacked authority under the Commerce Clause to regulate non-economic activity.
 The Court agreed and found that portion of VAWA to be beyond Congressional authority.

 Staff

 Both of CIR's founders, McDonald and Greve, have moved on to other projects.
-CIR's current president is Terence J. Pell.
-Pell is a former Deputy Assistant Secretary for Civil Rights in the U.S. Department of Education.
-He later served as General Counsel and Chief of Staff at the Office of National Drug Control Policy.
-He joined CIR in 1997.
+CIR's current president is Todd Gaziano.

 CIR's litigation docket is run by the General Counsel, Michael Rosman, a graduate of Yale Law School and former attorney with the New York Law firm of Rosenman & Colin.
 He joined CIR in 1994.